-11 Discussion
+Discussion

-The novel aspects of the present study were that a low-carbohydrate, high-protein lunch 12 increased fat oxidation during late-afternoon/early-evening exercise compared to an energy-13 14 matched high-carbohydrate, lower-protein lunch, whilst also increasing the secretion of anorexigenic hormones PYY and GLP-1 from the gastro-intestinal tract.
-Accordingly, the LO-15 CARB lunch suppressed appetite and reduced ad-libitum energy intake in the evening by ~315 16 17 kcal compared to HI-CARB, and by ~385 kcal compared to FAST.
-These findings suggest that 18 carbohydrate restriction via consuming a low-carbohydrate, high-protein lunch could be used to 19 achieve many of the positive metabolic responses achieved from fasted exercise and mitigate the 20 appetite-related challenges associated with fasted exercise via endocrine signaling.
+The novel aspects of the present study were that a low-carbohydrate, high-protein lunch increased fat oxidation during late-afternoon/early-evening exercise compared to an energy-matched high-carbohydrate, lower-protein lunch, while also increasing the secretion of anorexigenic hormones PYY and GLP-1 from the gastrointestinal tract.
+Accordingly, the LO-CARB lunch suppressed appetite and reduced ad libitum energy intake in the evening by ~315 kcal compared to HI-CARB, and by ~385 kcal compared to FAST.
+These findings suggest that carbohydrate restriction via consuming a low-carbohydrate, high-protein lunch could be used to achieve many of the positive metabolic responses achieved from fasted exercise and mitigate the appetite-related challenges associated with fasted exercise via endocrine signaling.

-1 Our findings showed that fat oxidation was increased by 8.00 ± 3.83 g during 1 h of exercise performed 3 h after consuming a low-carbohydrate (0.2 g·kg body mass-1 carbohydrate; 6% of 2 energy), high-protein (~2 g·kg body mass-1 protein; ~53% of energy) lunch, compared to an 3 isocaloric high-carbohydrate (2 g·kg body mass-1 carbohydrate; 55% of energy), lower-protein 4 5 (~0.4 g·kg body mass-1 protein; 10% of energy) lunch, albeit to a lesser extent than after an 8 h 6 fast (11.66 \pm 6.63 g).
-This builds upon previous observations that similar fat oxidation can be 7 achieved during morning exercise with low-carbohydrate, high-protein feeding or complete 8 fasting (14-16).
-The ~65% difference in fat oxidation between protein- and carbohydrate-fed 9 exercise observed in the present study is considerably greater than the ~19% difference reported in previous work (15).
-As the inhibition of fat oxidation during fed exercise is governed 10 primarily by the insulinemic response to carbohydrate ingestion (31), this is likely due to the 11 12 larger carbohydrate content of the LO-CARB meal compared to the previous study.
-Protein feeding does not appear to attenuate fat oxidation rates to the same extent (~20% difference in fat 13 oxidation between LO-CARB and fasting), suggesting that substituting pre-exercise 14 carbohydrate for protein may achieve much of the metabolic response associated with increased 15 fat oxidation, without enduring extended fasting during the day.
-16
+Our findings showed that fat oxidation was increased by 8.00 ± 3.83 g during 1 hour of exercise performed 3 hours after consuming a low-carbohydrate (0.2 g·kg body mass-1 carbohydrate; 6% of energy), high-protein (~2 g·kg body $mass^{-1}$ protein; ~53% of energy) lunch, compared with an isocaloric high-carbohydrate (2 g·kg body mass-1 carbohydrate; 55% of energy), lower-protein (~0.4 g·kg body mass-1 protein; 10% of energy) lunch, albeit to a lesser extent than after an 8-hour fast $(11.66 \pm 6.63 \text{ g})$.
+This builds upon previous observations that similar fat oxidation can be achieved during morning exercise with low-carbohydrate, high-protein feeding or complete fasting (14-16).
+The ~65% difference in fat oxidation between protein- and carbohydrate-fed exercise observed in the present study is considerably greater than the ~19% difference reported in previous work (15).
+As the inhibition of fat oxidation during fed exercise is governed primarily by the insulinemic response to carbohydrate ingestion (31), this is likely due to the larger carbohydrate content of the LO-CARB meal compared to the previous study.
+Protein feeding does not appear to attenuate fat oxidation rates to the same extent (~20% difference in fat oxidation between LO-CARB and fasting), suggesting that substituting preexercise carbohydrate for protein may achieve much of the metabolic response associated with increased fat oxidation, without enduring extended fasting during the day.

 The stepwise increase in fat oxidation between trials was mirrored by a stepwise reduction in insulin concentrations.
-Consuming carbohydrate increases plasma glucose and insulin concentrations (32), inhibiting hormone-sensitive lipase activity and lipolysis (33), and stimulating fatty acid re-esterification in adipose tissue (32, 33).
-This ultimately reduces fatty acid availability for oxidation during exercise after carbohydrate intake (29, 30).
-Accordingly, plasma NEFA concentrations showed stepwise increases between trials in-line with differences in fat oxidation.
-The fat content of the pre-exercise meals was closely matched (44 \pm 5 g versus 1 50 \pm 6 g, or 34% versus 38% of energy), so it is unlikely that the differences in NEFA 2 concentrations following the LO-CARB and HI-CARB meals were a product of dietary fat 3 appearance, but rather indicate increased mobilization of endogenous lipid stores in LO-CARB.
+Consuming carbohydrate increases plasma glucose and insulin concentrations (32), inhibiting hormone-sensitive lipase activity and lipolysis (33), and stimulating fatty acid reesterification in adipose tissue (34, 35).
+This ultimately reduces fatty acid availability for oxidation during exercise after carbohydrate intake (31, 32).
+Accordingly, plasma NEFA concentrations showed stepwise increases between trials, in line with differences in fat oxidation.
+The fat content of the pre-exercise meals was closely matched $(44 \pm 5 \text{ g vs } 50 \pm$ 6 g, or 34% vs 38% of energy), so it is unlikely that the differences in NEFA concentrations following the LO-CARB and HI-CARB meals were a product of dietary fat appearance, but rather indicate increased mobilization of endogenous lipid stores in LO-CARB.